 The release date for Star Wars Jedi: Fallen Order is November 10, 2019.

 This isn’t a make-believe inclusion: Star Wars Souls is, in reality, Fallen Order.
 This is exactly what I’ve always wanted: to die in gruesome lightsaber battles and to tumble into holes and booby-trapped ruins all throughout the galaxy far, far away.
 In Star Wars Jedi: Fallen Order, the “bonfire” concept and overall harsh combat of Souls is incorporated in a really interesting manner.
 The interpersonal interactions are fantastic throughout the book, just as they are in Code Vein.
 For current Star Wars, the plot is rather nice, and this is EA stretching out and finally doing something new with the Star Wars IP after what feels like an eternity, so it’s the beginning of a new age in Star Wars gaming.
 It’s a fantastic Star Wars game, a fantastic Souls-like game, and an all-around fantastic game.
 This is a must-play game, particularly if you appreciate Star Wars and Souls as I do.
-Check out my review to learn more of my ideas.
+Check out my feedback to learn more of my ideas.

 Blasphemy – 10th of December, 2019